WeiHongLee/Learning-to-impute/Classification/README.md

-# Learning to Label
+# Learning to Impute
-This is the Pytorch implementation on **classification** of the paper 'Learning to Impute: A General Framework for Semi-supervised Learning' including code for MixMatch (MM), Mean Teacher (MT) and both the option1 and option2 proposed in 'Learning to Label for Semi-Supervised Learning'.
+This is the Pytorch implementation on **classification** of the paper 'Learning to Impute: A General Framework for Semi-supervised Learning' including code for MixMatch (MM), Mean Teacher (MT) and both the option1 and option2 proposed in 'Learning to Impute: A General Framework for Semi-supervised Learning'.

 ## Requirements